 PDT is thought to work by shrinking the skin’s oil glands.
 This can drastically reduce the amount of oil within the pores.
 For those with moderate to severe acne that doesn’t respond well to traditional topical treatments, this is good news.
 ALA-PDT may also kill bacteria that cause acne breakouts and normalize the shedding of dead skin cells within the follicle.
 It also seems to improve the skin’s overall texture, and holds promise in the repair of acne scarring.

-Most short contact Photodynamic therapy treatments start with Microdermabrasion, to remove excess dead cells on the skin’s surface and enhance ALA penetration.
+Most short contact Photodynamic therapy in Orange County treatments start with Microdermabrasion, to remove excess dead cells on the skin’s surface and enhance ALA penetration.
 The photosensitizing agent (ALA) is applied to the skin and allowed to set for a period of 15 to 60 minutes.
 The agent is then removed and the skin is treated, most commonly, with blue light.

 A series of three to five treatments are usually performed at a period of two to four week intervals.
 The number of treatments recommended depends on the severity of acne.
 Some patients may notice results after the first treatment.